DataFire/Integrations/integrations/generated/google_serviceconsumermanagement/README.md

 * output [Operation](#operation)

 ### services.tenancyUnits.list
-Find tenancy unit for a service and consumer.
+Find the tenancy unit for a service and consumer.
-This method should not be used in producers' runtime path, e.g. finding the tenant project number when creating VMs.
+This method should not be used in producers' runtime path, for example finding the tenant project number when creating VMs.
 Producers should persist the tenant project information after the project is created.

 ```js